Emergent Analogical Reasoning in Transformers: The Mechanism of Analogy in LLMs

 where the correct answer is \texttt{7}.
 This prompt closely mirrors the synthetic task (\autoref{fig:figure1}): two categories share the same relational structure defined by relations $a$ and $b$, and the model is required to infer the corresponding entity across categories.
 We intentionally avoid using tokens such as $\langle f \rangle$ and $\langle r_{12} \rangle$, which are the same representations as the synthetic task~(\autoref{tab:tokenization}).
 Because LLMs are pretrained, surface forms such as the string ``\texttt{e1}'' in entity tokens or relation string ``\texttt{r12}'' may already carry unintended priors.
 Similarly, a naive categorical construction (e.g., using entities set $\{e_1,e_2,e_3\}$ for Category~1 and $\{e_4,e_5,e_6\}$ for Category~2) could implicitly encode simple arithmetic patterns such as a ``$+3$'' offset as a functor.
 To avoid these artifacts, we design the prompt so that analogical reasoning is evaluated purely through in-context learning, rather than through pretrained semantic or numerical biases.
 Results for alternative prompt designs are reported in \autoref{ap:prompt_prob}.

 Because in-context learning unfolds across layers, we apply the logit lens~\citep{nostak2020logitlens} at the last token in every layer to track how strongly the model predicts the target \texttt{7}~(\autoref{fig:llm_prompt}, right).
-In addition, following \Cref{subsec:energy}, we analyze the structural organization of hidden states using Dirichlet Energy computed over an adjacency matrix $\boldsymbol{A}$ that connects entities related by the functor:

-Here, $\boldsymbol{H}^\ell \in \mathbb{R}^{T \times d}$ denotes the hidden states at layer~$\ell$, taken as the output of the Transformer block at that layer, where $T$ is the number of tokens and $d$ is the hidden dimension, and $\boldsymbol{h}_{e_i}^\ell$ corresponds to the hidden state of the $\langle e_i\rangle$ token.
+Since logit lens can underestimate information present in intermediate representations, we additionally compare it with a trained linear probe in \autoref{ap:logitlens_linearprobe}.
+In addition, following \Cref{subsec:energy}, we analyze the structural organization of hidden states using Dirichlet Energy computed over an adjacency matrix $\boldsymbol{A}$ that connects entities related by the functor: $ E(\boldsymbol{H}^\ell) = \sum_{i,j} \boldsymbol{A}_{ij} \lVert \boldsymbol{h}_{e_i}^\ell - \boldsymbol{h}_{e_j}^\ell \rVert^2 . $ Here, $\boldsymbol{H}^\ell \in \mathbb{R}^{T \times d}$ denotes the hidden states at layer~$\ell$, taken as the output of the Transformer block at that layer, where $T$ is the number of tokens and $d$ is the hidden dimension, and $\boldsymbol{h}_{e_i}^\ell$ corresponds to the hidden state of the $\langle e_i\rangle$ token.
 For \textsc{Gemma2} models, entity markers such as $\langle e_i\rangle$ are tokenized into multiple sub-tokens (e.g., \texttt{<}, \texttt{e}, \texttt{$i$}, \texttt{>}); we average their hidden states when computing energies.